sergioscker/finantial-controls/README.md

 ## 🎉 Conclusion

-Developing **DevBills** has been a fulfilling experience, from building a solid and scalable backend to creating an intuitive and responsive user interface.
+Developing **Financial Control** has been a fulfilling experience, from building a solid and scalable backend to creating an intuitive and responsive user interface.
 The use of **TypeScript** across the full stack allowed for better type safety and maintainability.
 Additionally, leveraging libraries such as **React Hook Form**, **Zod**, and **Nivo** has enhanced the user experience with real-time validation and beautiful visual representations of financial data.

 Feel free to explore the project by cloning the repository and running it locally or by contributing through GitHub.
 Your feedback and contributions are welcome!